aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cell/_index.md

 ### getDateTimeValue() {#getDateTimeValue--}

+<b>@deprecated.</b> Please use the 'dateTimeValue' property instead.
 Gets the DateTime value contained in the cell.

 ```javascript
 getDateTimeValue() : Date;